 And take care of yourself.
 For a list of ten lifestyle tips to help prevent breast cancer, click here.

 Story by Mindy Pennybacker.
 This article originally appeared in Plenty in October 2008.
-The story was moved to MNN.com in July 2009.
+The story was moved to MNN.com.